chainflip-io/chainflip-backend/state-chain/pallets/cf-ingress-egress/README.md

-# Chainflip Egress Pallet
+# Chainflip Ingress-Egress Pallet

-This pallet manages the outward flowing of funds from the State chain.
+This pallet tracks the flow of funds to and from Chainflip vaults.

 ## Overview